gbrueckl/FabricStudio/instructions/architecture.instructions.md

 ├── FabricConnectionTreeItem            // Connection management
 └── FabricCapacityTreeItem              // Capacity management
 ```
 Treeview items are always implemented as independent classes extending from these base classes.
-The hierarchy of items and folders only contains one level.
+The hierarchy of items and folders only contains one level and is defined via `getChildren()`.
 If more levels are needed, create additional item classes or use the generic folder classes.

 ### Environment & Build Dual-Target
 **Critical**: Extension supports both VSCode Desktop and Web (vscode.dev):